 - Drinking alone or in secrecy

 - Mood swings or increased irritability, particularly when you do not drink

 - Engaging in risky behavior after drinking to get more alcohol

 It’s important to note that no two people who experience alcohol use disorder are the same.
 This is why it’s essential to seek professional help in order to receive a diagnosis and begin the recovery process.

 The negative effects of alcohol can quickly sneak up on a person and affect all aspects of their life.

-Individuals struggling with alcohol addiction experience damage to their finances, career, emotional stability, relationships and physical health.
+Individuals struggling with alcohol problems experience damage to their finances, career, emotional stability, relationships and physical health.
 Sadly, alcoholism is also often a family disease that creates a ripple effect.

-Poor mental health is also a concern since chronic drinking can increase the likelihood of a psychiatric disorder.
+Poor mental health is also a concern since excessive drinking can increase the likelihood of mental disorders.
 The research is clear on this: